North Indian Cooking by..Geeta Seth

 down to medium and let the chick peas cook for 20 to 25 minutes, turn the

 heat off and wait until steam goes down.
-Different brand of cooker required
+Different brand of cooker requires

 different time to cook.